- Tax Strategy

 4. Liquidating Assets

-Sell the corporation’s assets and use the proceeds to pay off liabilities.
+Sell the corporation's assets and use the proceeds to pay off liabilities.
 Any remaining assets are then distributed to shareholders according to their ownership interests.
+Asset sales in a dissolution context are subject to corporate-level tax at 21%, with gains then taxed again at the shareholder level upon distribution, making this one of the most tax-inefficient exit paths when assets carry significant appreciation.

 5. Filing Final Tax Returns